 - Film & New Media: digital art, animation, sound engineering, film

 Selected artists should have previous teaching experience.
 Experience with secondary students preferred.

 If selected artists have not been processed through Anne Arundel County Public Schools (fingerprinted and have background checks on file) within the last year, they should be prepared to do so.

 Submitting this form acts as a proposal to mentor PVA High School students in an Extended Day Project.
 Please complete a form for each project you are proposing.

 Projects for the 2023-2024 school year will run within trimesters to align with the hour reporting schedule.
 Dates for each trimester are shown in the form.

-All projects proposals are due by April 1, 2020.
-Approval status will be communicated by April 15, 2020.
+All projects proposals are due by May 31, 2021.
+Approval status will be communicated by June 15, 2021.
 Accepted projects are not guaranteed to run unless the minimum enrollment is met.
-Project classes are held on Mondays and Wednesdays from 2:50-4:50 pm.
+Project classes are currently held on Mondays and Wednesdays from 2:50-4:50 pm.

 Applied Arts classes for the 2023-2024 school year will run within trimesters to align with the hour reporting schedule.

-All forms, lesson plans and other supporting documents can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org
+All questions can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org